The Quote Thread

 I've bought a couple of baby books so far, but they're those little soft ones, more for chewing than reading it seems!!
 I have the entire set of Beatrix Potter; and Mem Fox might have to feature in his/her future.
 I would love to find a classic book of Fairy Tales for a keepsake, but it seems many of the illustrations are quite large and fearful-looking, for someone tiny.
 So my search continues...

 Anyway, so glad you're back on board and look forward to hearing from you soon.
 As Goldie says, "get writing Missy!!
-Time's awastin'! "
+Time's awastin'! " I love you

 Number of posts : 197